 The City of Harrisonburg and all departments are closely monitoring the latest information and recommendations concerning the Coronavirus, or COVID-19.

 We are working closely with regional and national health experts in monitoring the situation, and have put all City protocols related to the prevention of the spread of communicable diseases into action.
-This includes postponing events and closing some facilities to the public.
 All essential City services continue unchanged at this time.
 We are in daily contact with the Virginia Department of Health, which is providing guidance on this matter.

-The City will implement social distancing measures at Harrisonburg City Council meetings and will offer additional ways for residents to take part in meetings from home.
+The City has implemented social distancing measures at Harrisonburg City Council meetings and is offering additional ways for residents to take part in meetings from home.

 Residents will be able to watch the meeting live on:

 Those wishing to do business with the City can access many services online or by phone.
 Those who are interested may choose to pay their City of Harrisonburg bills online or by mail.
 Visit www.harrisonburgva.gov/pay-bills and scroll to the bottom of the page for online payment options.
 You also can mail payment to our office at City of Harrisonburg, Treasurers Office, P.O.
 Box 1007, Harrisonburg, VA 22803-1007.
 You also may call 540-432-7701.
 A dropbox is available outside City Hall and the Harrisonburg Department of Public Utilities on Beery Road for those wishing to drop payments off.